-Pure Haus is excited to bring to Yorkshire the first Passive House certified homes for sale to the open market.
+Pure Haus is excited to bring to Yorkshire the first Low Energy Passive House homes for sale to the open market.

 These two exciting homes will have a number of remarkable features unavailable in any home in the county for sale.